Capgemini/microsoft-team-labs/codelabs/postman-with-power-platform.md

 ### 3 - Response Section
 This box shows the response from the server that you receive after executing a particular request.

+Information on more complex tools in Postman, such as **Collection Runner** can be found in the Learning Postman link above.
+Collection Runner allows you to save multiple requests in a specific order and execute them.

 ## Setup Postman Environment
 Once you downloaded and installed postman, you will now need to sign up to a free postman account in order for you to be able to create a workspace and environment for this lab.